swiss/paf-link/documentation/4_paf-link.md

 <figure id="entities_succession">
   <img src="img/entities_succession.svg" alt="Succession of Entities" />
   <figcaption>
     Atomic entities with one main information.
 Validity symbolised by colors.
+This affair has two valid names but only one valid description.
   </figcaption>
 </figure>